rpavlik/jenkins-ctest-plugin/README.md

 # jenkins-ctest-plugin + [xUnit-plugin](http://wiki.jenkins-ci.org/display/JENKINS/xUnit+Plugin "xUnit Plugin") = CTest test reports in [Jenkins-CI](http://jenkins-ci.org/ "Extensible continuous integration server")

+## Project Status

+This was worthwhile and worked when I last used it.
+However, I have moved on, no longer use this or know if it is valuable, and have no capacity to meaningfully maintain it.

+**Unmaintained**

 ## Installation

 1. Make sure you've installed the xUnit Plugin in Jenkins.